jessamynsmith/django-getting-started/README.md

 > Vim basics: http://vim.wikia.com/wiki/Tutorial

 1. Ensure that commands from homebrew packages are found before system commands.
 You can do this by editing your .bashrc file.
-In Terminal, enter the following:
+On the command line, enter the following:
 > $ cd ~
 >
 > $ open .bashrc  # Could also use vim or emacs